 In the late 1970s, tampons—especially the super-absorbent type—were linked to an increased susceptibility to TSS, especially in women under age 25.
-Although the exact relationship between tampon use and TSS is still not known, it is believed that tampons may cause very small cuts, lacerations, or ulcerations in the vaginal wall, which make it easier for bacteria to enter into the bloodstream.
+Although the exact relationship between tampon use and TSS is still not known, it is believed that tampons may cause small cuts, tears, or ulcerations in the vaginal wall, which make it easier for bacteria to enter into the bloodstream.

 While relatively rare, TSS can lead to serious complications, especially if left untreated.
 TSS can lead to shock, kidney and/or liver failure, paralysis, and miscarriage.
-In a very small number of cases, death can result from hypotensive shock.
+In a small number of cases, death can result from hypotensive shock.
 The body's reaction to the toxins can be overwhelming—blood pools near the digestive tract, causing the heart and lungs to be deprived of blood and to stop working.

 If TSS is suspected, treatment will be started as soon as possible.
-Once treatment is underway, your doctor can perform tests to confirm a diagnosis.
+When treatment is underway, your doctor can perform tests to confirm a diagnosis.
 This is necessary because many of the symptoms associated with TSS are similar to several health conditions or diseases.
 TSS can be confimed with a vaginal culture.